 - Top this with chopped red or green onion, cilantro, chopped tomato and avocado.

 I hope you give these delicious Cream Leftover Turkey Enchiladas a try and let me know what you think.
+As you can tell, I love Enchiladas, so my other all time favorite Enchilada is what I like to call, The Best Cheese Enchiladas.
 You can change up the cheeses if you like to cheddar or Monterey jack cheese.
 My husband normally makes homemade refried beans, but In this recipe for a quick and simple alternative, I used canned refried beans.
 Make this your own and you will make it often!!
 Enjoy!!